shrey-whitehat/mini-e-commerce-system/README.md

 This project was created for learning and academic purposes to understand how e-commerce systems work.

 🙌 Author
-Shreynsh Singh
+Shreynsh Singh,
-Samar Ansari
+Samar Ansari,
-Shahil ali
+Shahil ali,

 📄 License
 This project is licensed under the MIT License.